ONSdigital/business-register-business-deduplication-result-analyser/docs/impala-business-index-scripts.md

 ## Output

-Produces counts based on the `business_datasources` view, showing the counts on how many data sources are used to make a business index record.
-Output is printed to the console:
+Produces counts based on the `business_datasources` view, split by `Trading Status`.
+The output shows how many of records from each datasource were used to make the Business Index record.
+A summary row is included:
 ```
+=== Trading Status: ACTIVE ===
 Total Business Index: 3
 Companies House only: 0
 Companies House and VAT only: 0